pascalhubacher/HitachiBlockAPI/README.md

 ## Coding
 <h2>Load RestAPI class</h2>
-#If you have a Hitachi.py file in the same directory that contains the RestAPI class<br />
+#If you have a Hitachi.py file in the same directory as you run your python program<br />
 from Hitachi import RestAPI<br />
 #import the logger of the Hitachi.py Module<br />
 from Hitachi import logger<br />